 - Once the veggies are cooked, remove them from the water, and put into a blender jar, along with the rest of the ingredients.

-- Blitz for a couple of minutes, until you have a thick, creamy sauce.
+- Blend for a couple of minutes, until you have a thick, creamy sauce.

 - 1 cup = US cup = 240 ml